 Commemorated on the Chatham Naval Memorial, Kent. |

-As a young man Reginald Collins was in the Royal Navy, and in civilian life he was an assistant porter at Rhodes House in Oxford.
-During the War he served with the Royal Fleet Reserve.
+As a young man Reginald Collins, born in 1902, was in the Royal Navy.
+In civilian life he was an assistant porter at Rhodes House in Oxford.
+During the Second World War he served with the Royal Fleet Reserve.
 He was one of the 190 men (out of 255) who died when HMS Jervis Bay was sunk on 5 November 1940, following an epic battle in the North Atlantic.
 Reginald is also commemorated on the memorial in the church of St John the Evangelist in New Hinksey.

 |